morganmueller/rsv-portal/public/content/modals/cases-explainer.md

 ## {virus} Laboratory-Reported Cases by Subtype

-**Clinical laboratories** that perform influenza testing on NYC residents may identify influenza type A, influenza type B, or influenza without specifying type A or B.
+**Clinical laboratories** that perform Flu testing on NYC residents may identify Flu type A, Flu type B, or Flu without specifying type A or B.

 To maintain confidentiality, we don't report **counts lower than 5**.